 You can find an Intex filter for all three types, but let's learn more about the pros and cons of each one and how they are different from each other.

 Say your budget is minimal and you don't want a lot of expenses on maintenance, then a sand filter fits perfectly if you have a larger swimming pool.
 This is because it doesn't get clogged as easily and frequently as other types of pool filter cartridges.

 As the name suggests, a sand filter uses sand for filtration.
 The pool pump pulls water and pushes it out through a sand-filled filtration tank. #20 silica sand is the standard medium of sand that the filtration tank uses.
-This allows the sand to filter particles down to about 20 microns or more.
+This allows the sand to enter and filter particles down to about 20 microns or more.

 The grain of the silica sand is rough to touch.
 When viewed closely, you can see rough little edges.
 These edges are what allow the sand to filter the debris, dirt, and other contaminants.

 The particles that the sand has trapped over time will cause a build-up on the surface of the filter cartridge.
 This build up will help in trapping smaller particles even when the sand edges become smoother due to erosion.
 The downside, however, is that water will not be able to flow properly through the filter and the filter won't work as efficiently.

 Which is why there is a pressure gauge in every sand filter.
 When the PSI is above 15, it is a sign that the filter needs some backwash cleaning.
 This method of cleaning reverses the direction of the flow of water and flushes all the contaminants out, bringing the filter back to maximum efficiency.

 While a sand filter is a great budget choice for larger swimming pools, the downside is the lower quality a of filtration (20 microns) compared to cartridge filter pump (10 microns).

 How is a Sand Filter Different?